-Mr. Lau Wai Piu Patrick ("Mr. Lau") was appointed as the Company Secretary on 21 March 2019 and Mr. Hong Yiyuan, the executive Director is the main contact of Mr. Lau.
+Mr. Lau Wai Piu Patrick ("Mr. Lau") was appointed as the Company Secretary on 21 March 2019 and Mr. Hong Yiyuan, an executive Director, is the main contact of Mr. Lau.
 Mr. Lau has confirmed that he received not less than 15 hours of relevant professional training during the Year.